prairir/dot_files/README.md

 ## Apply changes

 ```
-$ sudo chezmoi apply
+$ chezmoi apply
 ```

-you have to use sudo cause some things require big boi perms
+~~you have to use sudo cause some things require big boi perms~~ i fixed the perms issue

 ## TODO